Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 Finally, without loss of generality, we may assume that $c$ has red degree two and $d$ has red degree at least three.
 Let $v$ be the red neighbour of $c$ distinct from $b$.
 Suppose that $dv$ is red.
 Let $x$ and $y$ be two green neighbours of $v$ and let $P$ be a shortest path from $d$ to $\{v,x,y\}$ in $G-\{a,b,c\}$.
 Then, for $V' = \{a,b,c,d,v,x,y\} \cup V(P)$, the red and green graphs induced by $V'$ are $2$-connected, so $V' = V(G)$.
 As $|V(G)| \geq 11$, we may assume that $P$ has length at least three.
 Let $e$ be an edge in $P$ such that the endpoints of $e$ are not in $\{d,v,x,y\}$.
 Note that $G/e$ and $\overline{G/e}$ are both $2$-connected, a contradiction.
 Therefore, $dv$ is green.
 Let $w$ be a red neighbour of $d$ in $G-\{a,b\}$.
 Let $u$ be a green neighbour of $v$ distinct from $d$.
 Observe that $u \neq w$, otherwise $|V(G)| \leq 6$ since both $G[\{a,b,c,d,v,w\}]$ and $\overline{G}[\{a,b,c,d,v,w\}]$ are $2$-connected.
 Let $P$ be a shortest path from $w$ to $\{d,u,v\}$ in $G -\{a,b,c\}$.
 Then $V(G) = \{a,b,c,d,u,v,w\} \cup V(P)$, so we may assume that $P$ has length at least three.
-Then for an edge $e$ of $P$ having neither endpoint in $\{d,u,v,w\}$, both $G/e$ and $\overline{G/e}$ are $2$-connected, a contradiction. \end{proof}
+Then, for an edge $e$ of $P$ having neither endpoint in $\{d,u,v,w\}$, both $G/e$ and $\overline{G/e}$ are $2$-connected, a contradiction. \end{proof}

-In the following lemma, we note that if a path of a graph $G$ in $\mathcal{G}$ has three consecutive vertices of degree two, then $G \cong C_5$.
+The next lemma shows that if a path of an induced-minor-minimal non-$2$-cograph $G$ has three consecutive vertices of degree two, then $G \cong C_5$.

-\begin{lemma} For $G$ in $\mathcal{G}$, if $G$ has a path $P$ of length exceeding three such that all the internal vertices of $P$ are of degree two, then $G \cong C_5$. \end{lemma}
+\begin{lemma} Let $G$ be an induced-minor-minimal non-$2$-cograph such that $G$ has a path $P$ of length exceeding three and all the internal vertices of $P$ are of degree two, then $G \cong C_5$. \end{lemma}

 \begin{proof} Let $u$ and $v$ be vertices of $P$ such that the subpath $P_{uv}$ of $P$ joining $u$ and $v$ has length four.
 Since $G$ is $2$-connected, there is a $uv$-path $P'$ such that $P_{uv}$ and $P'$ are internally disjoint.
 Assume that $P'$ is a shortest such path.
 Then contracting all but one edge in $P'$ and deleting all the vertices not in $V(P_{uv})$, we obtain $C_5$.
-This is a contradiction since $G$ cannot have $C_5$ as a proper induced minor.
-Thus $P'$ has length one and $V(P_{uv}) = V(G)$, so $G \cong C_5$. \end{proof}
+Since $G$ cannot have $C_5$ as a proper induced minor, $G \cong C_5$. \end{proof}

 A $2$-connected graph $H$ is {\bf critically $2$-connected} if $H -v$ is not $2$-connected for all vertices $v$ of $H$.